jmmax/ukepigeo/README.md

 # Query Nomisweb API and link with geocoded data

-    python get_census_data.py --help
+    Follow instructions on [UKCensusAPI](https://github.com/virgesmith/UKCensusAPI) to get generate scripts for getting data.
+    Run the get_census_data.py programme to link with geocoded data.

-    usage: get_census_data.py [-h] [--geocodedata GEOCODEDATA] [--idcol IDCOL] [--outputfile OUTPUTFILE]
+    usage: get_census_data.py [-h] [--geocodedata GEOCODEDATA]
-                              [--variables_csv VARIABLES_CSV] [--apikey APIKEY]
+                              [--shapefile SHAPEFILE]
+                              [--shapefile_area_id SHAPEFILE_AREA_ID]
+                              [--idcol IDCOL] [--out OUT] [--api_dir API_DIR]
+                              [--census_table_info CENSUS_TABLE_INFO]

-    Python program for querying nomisweb API (https://www.nomisweb.co.uk/) for census data.Links geocoded data with any data from the 2010 and 2011 census in LSOA geographic level.Only includes census data for England and Wales.
-To find out more about census data available for 2010 and 2011 go to https://www.nomisweb.co.uk/query/select/getdatasetbytheme.asp
+    Python program for querying nomisweb API (https://www.nomisweb.co.uk/) for census data.Links geocoded data with any data from the nomisweb.
+A shapefile of the census geography must be downloaded and it must match the geography of the data downloaded from Nomisweb.
+Scripts for getting census data from Nomisweb arecreated using UKCensusAPI
+    (https://github.com/virgesmith/UKCensusAPI) before running this program.
+    Nomisweb mostly includes census data for England and Wales only.
+To find out more about census data available go to https://www.nomisweb.co.uk/query/select/getdatasetbytheme.asp

     optional arguments: